A mathematical framework for quantifying cognitive distortion under conditions of information overload

 The relationship between information load and cognitive bias has been theorized but not formally modeled.
 This paper introduces the Bias Amplification Model (BAM), a mathematical framework that quantifies how elevated information-processing demands systematically amplify seven well-documented cognitive biases.
-The model's core variable, the Cognitive Overload Ratio (Ω = I/C), expresses the ratio of information input rate to cognitive processing capacity.
+The model's core variable, the Cognitive Overload Ratio (Ω = I/C), expresses the ratio of information input to cognitive processing capacity.
 As Ω approaches and exceeds 1.0, a sigmoid amplification function drives nonlinear increases in seven bias intensities — aggregated into the Phi Index (Φ), a composite measure of overall cognitive distortion.

 Publication Status